Call for Papers Submission Guidelines

 Information about the review process:

-• Your submission will be reviewed five times, each time by a different Review Team member.
+• Your submission will be reviewed multiple times, each time by a different Review Team member.
 Review Team members do not have access to any of the submission’s previous reviews.

-• Your submission will be reviewed based on the topic, format, and learning to be gained from your session.
+• Your submission will be reviewed based on the topic and its relevance to the conference theme, format, and learning to be gained from your session.

 What to expect if your paper is selected:

-• Once notified, you’ll have a week to register to confirm that you’ll be speaking.
+• Once notified, you’ll have a week to register to confirm that you’ll attend the GSG to deliver your session.

 • By registering for the gathering, you agree to a Speaker Agreement that outlines your expectations and requirements.